 Winter conditions put more of a strain on your battery – you’ll be using the heater, lights and windscreen wipers a lot more than in summer months.

-Check your battery is in good nick and up to the task, and give it a quick charge if you go a few days without using your car – check out our range of battery chargers here.
+Check your battery is in good nick and up to the task, and give it a quick charge if you go a few days without using your car.
 We also recommend keeping jump leads in your boot, just in case your battery fails whilst you’re out and about.

 Look after your tyres